LisaHarrison08/Weather-Visualization-Dashboard/README.md

 * A [landing page](#landing-page) containing:
 * An explanation of the project.
 * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+A sidebar containing preview images of each plot, and clicking an image will take the user to that visualization.

 * Four [visualization pages](#visualization-pages), each with:
 * A descriptive title and heading tag.